How to watch 2023 Pro Bowl

 Peyton and Eli Manning may be retired and enjoying just watching football with their alternative ManningCast, but they are going to be competing again as the coaches for the AFC (Peyton) and NFC (Eli).

-There are eight different skills competitions that make up the Pro Bowl.
+These are the different skills competitions that make up the Pro Bowl.
 Here is quick breakdown of each:

 Epic Pro Bowl Dodgeball: the classic game is brought to the NFL, with four teams of five competing.
 AFC Offense vs AFC Defense and NFC Offense vs NFC Defense will play first to determine who plays in the AFC vs NFC final.